starkware-libs/starkex-data-availability-committee/README.md

 mounted to the docker at run time.

 Service operators are expected to do the following:
+For StarkEx Perpetual committee, start by replacing the content of `config.yml` file with the content of `perpetual_config.yml`.
 The `config.yml` file should be edited to reflect the specific configuration of the Committee Service operator.
 In particular, this should include the following information:
 - `private_key_path` - where the private key for signing availability claims is mounted.